 A unique combination of one handler and one animal working together that registers through Pet Partners to participate in volunteer AAI in their community.
-Because Pet Partners believes in the importance of proactive handling both for animal welfare and client safety reasons, we emphasize the importance of balance between a skilled handler, an appropriate animal, and a positive, communicative relationship between both parties.
+Because Pet Partners believes in the importance of proactive handling both for animal welfare and client safety reasons, we emphasize the importance of balance between a skilled handler, an appropriate animal, and a positive, communicative relationship between the two.
 Our registration process is designed to assess this through a combination of coursework and evaluation.

 The human end of the leash of a therapy animal team, delivering compassionate visits with their animal with skill and knowledge acquired through the Pet Partners Handler Course.